apollo

 How does the drug interact with Capigrel-A Tablet:

-Co-administration of Capigrel-A Tablet and Rivaroxaban can increase the risk of unusual bleeding.
+Taking Capigrel-A Tablet with ibuprofen may impair the efficacy of Capigrel-A Tablet and increase the risk of developing stomach ulcers and bleeding.

 How to manage the interaction: